sarahrosehassan/find-primes/README.md

 Kudos to the Creator of the Gif SKopp!

-# Finding The Prime Factors of an Integer
+# The Prime Factors of an Integer
 The returned list of the method needs to contain all the prime factors in ascending sorted order.

 # Time Complexity and Caching